-You shouldn’t expect thousands of dollars in savings, but even $20 to $40 of a lower monthly premium is hundreds of dollars in savings annually.
+You shouldn't expect thousands of dollars in savings.
+Still, even $20 to $40 of a lower rate is hundreds of dollars in savings annually.

 9. Automate Your Savings

-Almost any online bank lets you set up automatic deposits to a savings account these days.
-You can also set up deposits to align with payday so you don’t feel your checking account is draining.
+Most online banks let you set up direct deposit.
+You can also set up deposits to align with payday so you don't feel your checking account is draining.

 10. Save Money on Entertainment

 Entertainment can be one of the most problematic areas for people's budgets.
 After all, a few nights out with friends or a busy weekend of activities could cost you hundreds of dollars.
 But you don't have to give up entertainment to stay on budget.

 Instead, one of the best ways to save money involves looking for free or cheap sources of entertainment instead of forking out a ton of money every weekend.

 Some examples of accessible or affordable activities you can try include: